Donny Osmond Shares Epic 1970s Osmond Family Pic: ‘What A Time To Be Alive’

 “Love it!!
 Growing up with your music in the 70s was just great!!
 Do you remember your concert in 72 at Madison Square Garden?
 It was spectacular!!
 Great time to be a teen!!!” said a fourth fan.

-The Osmonds were one of the most popular bands of that decade of music.
+The Osmonds were one of the most popular bands of that decade.
 The group has sold over 77 million records worldwide.
-They hit number one with the tune “One Bad Apple” and followed up that success with three top ten hits.
-These included “Down by the Lazy River,” “Yo-Yo” and “Love Me for a Reason” reported Billboard.
+They hit No. 1 with the tune “One Bad Apple” and followed up that success with three Top 10 hits.
+These included “Down by the Lazy River,” “Yo-Yo” and “Love Me for a Reason,” reported Billboard.